 It helps to keep a baby’s perspective in mind when it comes to supporting other adults in achieving success.

 Babies can see who is walking: Big people model walking all the time, both in real life and in the media.
 There are lots and lots of examples of grownups walking, and it becomes clear to the baby that walking is what successful, autonomous, powerful, big people do.

 Babies also learn quickly about the comparative effectiveness and desirableness of walking vs. other modes of moving: Walking lets you get farther faster than crawling.
 Walking also lets you get away from what you don’t like and to explore what you do like much more easily than you can on your knees or butt.

 Babies notice the reaction of other people when they do manage to stagger just a few steps: They’re greeted with smiles, handclaps, happy exclamations, and kisses.

 And babies receive help when they fail.
 They experience both comfort and care whenever they fall down: They’re picked up, soothed, and encouraged to try again.

 Babies get it!
 There’s a how, a why, a reward, and support for their learning to walk.

-Of course, you can’t expect the enormous success rate for employee development that you can for babies learning to walk, but the key lessons and requirements are still present in almost anything adults need to learn, from doing the household shopping and laundry to running a meeting, drafting a budget, or leading a team — and with all kinds of roles and responsibilities in between.
+Of course, you can’t expect the enormous success rate for employee development that you can for babies learning to walk, but the key lessons and requirements are still present in almost anything adults need to learn, including running a meeting, drafting a budget, and leading a team — all kinds of roles and responsibilities in between.

-So don’t complain about “babysitting” the adults in your span of control.
-Think about what babies need to be successful, and try to build in some of that cushioning.
+So try not to complain about “babysitting” the adults in your span of control.
+Think about what babies need to be successful, and try to build in some of that support.